GideonZ/1541u-documentation/uci/http_target.rst

 “user”, alongside the key “name”.

-The status channel will read ``000 OK`` when the path is valid and points to an object or to an array.
-When the handle is valid, but the path does not lead to an object or an array, the status will be set to ``404 ENTRY NOT FOUND``.
+The status channel will read ``000 OK`` when the path is valid and points to a valid element.
+When the handle is valid, but the path does not lead to a valid element, the status will be set to ``400 BAD FORMAT``, with the reason stated behind it.
 In case the handle is invalid, the status will be set to ``400 BAD REQUEST``.

 HTTP_CMD_BODY_ADD_BINARY (0x2C)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~